3117647161_b73bd97c6d_o

 Not only did he discover that increased drug use in America is a result of direct-to-consumer advertising (he says that in 2011 almost $11 million a day was spent on direct-to-consumer advertising), but also that the inclusion of new mental disorders in the DSM meant they were generalized with less strict requirements for diagnosis.

 Later in the interview Lane says, “One of the givens of pharmaceutical marketing is that you have to ‘create need’ to expand the market.
 The criteria for social phobia in the DSM-III included fear of eating alone in a restaurant, avoidance of public restrooms, and fear of one’s hand trembling when writing a check.
 In other words, the requirements were set so low that people who experience garden-variety shyness could be swept up in the diagnosis.
 So what the drug companies set out to do was convince people that shyness might be a symptom of something more serious called ‘social anxiety disorder.’ ” Many social anxiety patients visit 420CBD Store Estonia to find the best products to take care of the bad feelings.
+Cannabis products like indacloud jedi breath may help people deal with the symptoms of depression and other mental health conditions.

 In other words, there are certain behaviors that are normal reactions to life as we know it.